-The first question I am usually asked after a clients books a portrait session for a baby or child is “how should I dress them?”.
+The first question I am usually asked after a clients books a portrait session for a baby or child is “how should I go about choosing clothing for my child’s pictures”?
 This is an excellent question and is a very important part of the elements that go into children’s portraiture.

 The first consideration is color.
 If we are outdoors, a pattern will work great.
 For indoor studio sessions, many times the pattern is going to be a backdrop, so solid colors will work best.
 In both cases, bright or rich colors work best.
 I prefer that white is avoided.
 A person’s eye will go to the first white spot of the portrait that it will see.
 If that “spot” is right under your child’s face, it will be the first place a person will look.
 We want the face to be the focal point of the image.

 Let’s talk hats!
 We do not want the brim of the hat to be so large that is blocks light from the child’s face and doesn’t let their beautiful eyes sparkle.
 I love how the hat brings some contrast to the outfit below.